mihaelamj/CubeIn3DWithCoreAnimation/README.md

 A demo of 3D cube done purely in Core Animation

-It uses  [AllApples](https://github.com/mihaelamj/allapples) Swift package, to enable the example to work both on *iOS` devices ans well as on the *Mac*.
+It uses  [AllApples](https://github.com/mihaelamj/allapples) Swift package, to enable the example to work both on *iOS` devices and on the *Mac*.

 Well, that din't work out great, for I still have to make the Mac version to work correctly.